Cutting stock is the problem of cutting standard-sized pieces of stock material,

 Data:

-Two input parameters are required to calculate a solution.
+Two input parameters are available.

-The number that each width is demanded.
+Demand: The number that each width is demanded, e.g.:

 Width